Wednesday, July 1, 2015

 We watched the Country Bears Jamboree Show, where audio-animatronic figures sang country music.

-In Liberty Square, we visited the Hall of Presidents.
+In Liberty Square, we visited the Hall of Presidents

-We rode the Space Mountain Roller Coaster.
+We rode Space Mountain.

 We rode the Ferryboat to the Magic Kingdom.